What is litigation?

 Litigation is the process of resolving a legal issue through court action.
-In most areas of the law the court action is initiated by filing a Complaint, but in Washington, family law actions like divorces are initiated by filing a Petition with the court.
-Unless the other party signs off on the Petition, it needs to be served on the other party along with a Summons.
-The Petition tells the court what the case is about, and the Summons tells the other party what they need to do to respond to the Petition.
+In most areas of the law, the court action initiates with the filing of a complaint; but in Washington, you must file a petition with the court to initiate family law actions such as divorce.
+Unless the other party signs off on the petition, it needs to be served on the other party along with a summons.
+The petition tells the court what the case is about, and the summons tells the other party what they need to do to respond to the petition.

 If the two sides are not able to reach a settlement, then the case proceeds to trial.
-There are no juries in divorce cases — all issues will be decided by the Judge.
+No juries are involved in divorce cases — the judge will decide all issues.
 The attorneys take turns presenting the evidence they have gathered as well as their arguments about what they believe should be done based on the evidence.
-At the end of the trial, the Judge gives his or her decisions, called rulings.
-Generally the attorneys are responsible for turning the oral rulings into written court orders.
+At the end of the trial, the judge gives his or her decisions, called rulings.
+Generally, the attorneys are responsible for turning the oral rulings into written court orders.

 Mediation is a dispute resolution process involving a neutral mediator who helps to facilitate the discussion between the sides involved in the dispute.
-In the context of divorce cases in King County, there are two common forms of mediation, sometimes referred to as Settlement Conferences and Early Mediation.
+In the context of divorce cases in King County, mediation takes two common forms, settlement conferences and early mediation.

-The Settlement Conference model (evaluative mediation) is a response to the court’s requirement that the parties must engage in some kind of dispute resolution process prior to proceeding to trial.
-The Settlement Conference is therefore a step in the litigation process rather than an alternative to the litigation process.
-Because the Settlement Conference is typically the last stop before trial, both sides have generally worked up their cases for trial and are generally arguing over what they believe the likely outcome at trial will be.
-Part of the mediator’s role is therefore to offer a neutral expert viewpoint on what he or she believes the trial outcome will be (also called evaluative mediation), based on materials submitted by both sides.
-Most often the mediator puts each party in a separate room with their attorney, and shuttles back and forth between the two rooms.
-The mediator will talk to each side separately about the positives and negatives of their respective cases, convey settlement proposals, offer his or her own suggestions, and generally work to move both sides towards the point where the mediator believes the case should settle.
+The settlement conference model (evaluative mediation) is a response to the court’s requirement that the parties must engage in some kind of dispute resolution process prior to proceeding to trial.
+The settlement conference is therefore a step in the litigation process rather than an alternative to the litigation process.
+Because the settlement conference is typically the last step before trial, both sides have generally worked up their cases for trial and are arguing over what they believe the likely outcome at trial will be.
+Part of the mediator’s role is to offer a neutral expert viewpoint on what he or she believes the trial outcome will be (also called evaluative mediation), based on materials submitted by both sides.
+Most often, the mediator puts each party in a separate room with their attorney and shuttles back and forth between the two rooms.
+The mediator will talk to each side separately about the positives and negatives of their respective case, convey settlement proposals, offer his or her own suggestions, and generally work to move both sides toward the point where the mediator believes the case should settle.
 Sometimes the mediator will agree to arbitrate (decide) any issues that remain unresolved at the end of the mediation session.

-Unlike Settlement Conferences, the Early Mediation model (facilitative mediation) is often an alternative to litigation rather than simply a step in litigation.
+Unlike settlement conferences, the early mediation model (facilitative mediation) is often an alternative to litigation rather than simply a step in litigation.
 It generally starts much earlier in the case because the parties are choosing to mediate in order to avoid litigating.
-Often this involves the parties working with the mediator without having their attorneys present.
-Because the parties are typically hoping to avoid litigation, early mediation tends to focus less on evaluation of the merits of each party’s legal case, and more on the concerns and goals of the two parties (often called interest based mediation).
+This often involves the parties working with the mediator without having their attorneys present.
+Because the parties are typically hoping to avoid litigation, early mediation tends to focus less on evaluation of the merits of each party’s legal case, and more on the concerns and goals of the two parties (often called interest-based mediation).
 This type of mediation typically involves both parties being in the same room with the mediator, as part of the goal is to have both parties listen to the concerns and goals of the other, so that the parties together can develop options for reaching solutions that address the interests of both.
-The mediators role is to assist the parties in their discussion by asking questions, guiding the conversation, helping the parties to brainstorm options, sometimes making suggestions.
+The mediator’s role is to assist the parties in their discussion by asking questions, guiding the conversation, helping the parties to brainstorm options, and sometimes making suggestions.

-Collaboration is an outgrowth of Mediation.
-In fact, the standards of the International Academy of Collaborative Professionals call for all Collaborative professionals to be trained in Mediation as well as Collaborative process.
-Like Mediation, Collaboration is designed to assist parties in coming to their own resolutions of their disputes.
-Collaboration is however a more highly supported process.
+Collaboration is an outgrowth of mediation.
+In fact, the standards of the International Academy of Collaborative Professionals call for all collaborative professionals to be trained in mediation as well as the collaborative process.
+Like mediation, collaboration is designed to assist parties in coming to their own dispute resolutions.
+Collaboration is, however, a more highly supported process.
 It is specifically designed to help parties not just find solutions, but to find the solutions that best suit their situations.

-The Collaborative process involves two attorneys, one for each spouse.
-Most often there will be full professional team also including a divorce coach (or one for each party), a financial specialist, and if there are children, a child specialist.
+The collaborative process involves two attorneys, one for each spouse.
+A full professional team will often support the parties’ efforts as well, including a divorce coach (or one for each party), a financial specialist, and, if applicable, a child specialist.

-At the beginning of the Collaborative process, the parties and team all sign an agreement, that among other things, says that as long as they are engaged in the Collaborative process, they are resolving the issues outside of court, i.e. that they will not go to court or use the threat of going to court (an exception is to enter agreed court documents).
-When parties choose to give up the right to bully and threaten each other into settlement, they instead have to think in terms of what they can offer the other to induce the other to give the first party what they want.
-To do this, both parties have to stop focusing on just what they want, and start listening to better understand what the other person also wants.
+At the beginning of the collaborative process, the parties and team all sign an agreement that says, among other things, that as long as they are engaged in the collaborative process, they are resolving the issues outside of court, i.e. that they will not go to court or use the threat of going to court (an exception is to enter agreed court documents).
+When parties choose to give up the right to bully and threaten each other into settlement, they instead have to think in terms of what they can offer the other to induce the other to give them what they want.
+To do this, both parties have to stop focusing on what they want, and start listening to better understand what the other person wants.

 What if we are in agreement?